Intelligent people protect their Intellectual Property

 Whenever an author or artist creates tangible content, they automatically obtain intellectual property rights to that content.
 There are really easy examples: any musician composing a song or an artist drawing a sketch.
 Copyright remains incredibly important for businesses, especially as copyright extends to things like software code.

-The idea behind copyright is that a subsequent person cannot create work which is similar to the person who owns the copyrights.
-Therefore, if someone came along and wrote a book significantly similar to Harry Potter, JK Rowling would be probably be able to obtain compensation.
+The idea behind copyright is that a subsequent person cannot create work which is similar to the work of the person who owns the copyright.
+Therefore, if someone came along and wrote a book significantly similar to Harry Potter, JK Rowling would probably be able to obtain compensation.
 Recently, the song “Blurred Lines” by Robin Thicke was found to have infringed the copyright of a 1977 track “Got to Give It Up” by Marvin Gaye, with Thicke ordered to pay $5.3 million and half of the song’s future royalties.

 Trademarks

-A trademark is essentially protection of a brand name.
-A person can obtain trademark protection for a phrase, logo, sound or even scent, so that others would not be able to use it.
-Apple have registered trademarks over the phrases “apple”, “iphone”, “ipod” and also the logo design of the apple.
-McDonalds has a registered trademark for its name, it’s logo design of the golden arches, and also some meal names such as “happy meal”.
+A trademark is essentially the protection of a brand name.
+A person can obtain trademark protection for a phrase, logo, sound, or even scent, so that others cannot use it.
+Apple has registered trademarks for the phrases “Apple”, “iPhone”, “iPod”, and the Apple logo design.

 Trademark protection is a lot more formalised than copyright.
 A trademark usually needs to be registered to be effective, and there is a formal application process which takes close to a year (and involves ongoing registration fees).
 Also, a trademark will not always be granted.
 Generic or descriptive phrases such as “Good Computers” or “Sydney Gym” will be difficult to trademark.
 On the other hand, unique words like “Atlassian” or “Nike” are easier to trademark.